⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 Bob and I simultaneously take photographs of each other.
 Centre Mountain is the tall peak on the left.
-Behind him is an outlier of Centre Mountain, though it looks like it would be an interesting objective all by itself.
+Behind him is Centre E3, though it looks like it would be an interesting objective all by itself.

 Being a plumber means that Jeff is able to make great register containers.
 After not finding another register container in the cairn, and not having the time, patience, or alien technology to carve our names on rock, we made our own summit register and left it inside the west side of the cairn near to the inscribed rock.